linuxstb/pidvbip/README.md

 Currently this repository just contains some experimental software:

 * mpeg2test - test decoding of mpeg-2 elementary streams
+* flvtoh264 - Simple parser to extract an h264 video stream from an FLV file
 * htsptest  - HTSP (Tvheadend) client test (streaming video playback)

 NOTE: htsptest requires PTS values for the video stream, which due to